 Call set-up with ICE: Delaying the INVITE in the Originator’s server without provisional response from Terminating Participant

-In this configuration, the Originator’s server cannot assume that the Terminating Participant’s terminal supports preconditions [RFC3312].
+In this configuration, the Originator’s server cannot assume that the Terminating Participant supports preconditions [RFC3312].
 To avoid ghost rings [RFC5245], the server therefore synthesizes a provisional answer towards the Originator’s application.
 Note that this approach works with the VVoIP API as this API supports provisional answers as defined in JSEP.
 It would be bad practice to use this pattern when SIP would be used as the communication protocol between server and application, as in SIP it is good practice to run offers and answers end to end.

-Note that in the flow below, the Terminating Participant’s terminal does not have to run the ICE procedures; therefore no provisional response is returned to the Originator’s application, but the INVITE is responded to immediately with “Ringing” followed by “OK”.
+Note that in the flow below, the Terminating Participant does not have to run the ICE procedures; therefore no provisional response is returned to the Originator’s application, but the INVITE is responded to immediately with “Ringing” followed by “OK”.

 The flow can be mapped to the second alternative in section 5.3.3.